 The same day as the initial decision regarding Montano’s eligibility for extradition from the U.S., the Salvadoran national police arrested four defendants in the Spanish criminal trial.
 The Court ruled against extraditing the four defendants under arrest to Spain because they had been previously tried for the Jesuits Massacre.
 The court reinstated the status quo prior to the amnesty law, leaving one officer, Colonel Guillermo Benavides, in prison having been previously convicted, and three soldiers freed having been previously acquitted.

-On July 13, 2016, the Constitutional Chambers of the Supreme Court of El Salvador declared the Amnesty Law of 1994 unconstitutional, a law that had protected others implicated in the Jesuits Massacre.
+On July 13, 2016, the Constitutional Chambers of the Supreme Court of El Salvador declared the General Amnesty Law for Consolidation of Peace of 1993 unconstitutional, a law that had protected others implicated in the Jesuits Massacre.
 The government has yet to arrest any other defendants in the Jesuits Massacre case.

 As of January 1, 2017, former CJA Transitional Justice Director, Almudena Bernabeu has retained the clients in the Jesuits Massacre case through her new firm Guernica 37.